Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/docs/README.md

 ### AMDC Connector

-The AMDC DAC expansion board interfaces with the AMDC via either the Power Stack or IsoSPI ports, both of which use a DB-15 connector.
+The AMDC DAC expansion board interfaces with the AMDC via either the Power Stack Inverter or IsoSPI ports, both of which use a DB-15 connector.
 The pinouts of the two ports differ from one another; jumpers are used to configure the DAC expansion board to a particular pinout.
 The jumper blocks are discussed in greater detail later in this document.

 If the Power Stack port is to be used, additional configuration of the AMDC is required.
 Each Power Stack port on the AMDC has four status lines.
 Status lines A, B, and C must be configured as outputs by jumpers on the AMDC.
 The voltage of the status lines must be configured to 5V in the same manner.
 More information about the Power Stack can be found [here...](../../../docs/PowerStack.md)